jeroen94704/klepcbgen/README.md

 While this script takes care of a lot of the tedious and error-prone drudge-work (most notably correctly positioning all switches), the end-result is not a finished design you can immediately send off to be manufactured.
 There are a few manual steps required to get everything in working order:

-1. Execute the script from the commandline, e.g. using the provided example layout as input: `python klepcbgen.py example_layout.json mykeyboard`
+1. Execute the script from the commandline, e.g. using the provided example layout as input: `python klepcbgen.py -o mykeyboard example_layout.json`
 2. This generates a KiCad project in the subdirectory "mykeyboard"
 3. Load the project in KiCad and double-click the kicad_pcb file to open it.
 4. From the **Tools** menu, select **Update Footprints from Library...**